 6.)
 Critical DHA: We all need more omega-3’s for brain health.
 DHA supplementation is essential because your body does not produce it.
 Further, 25% of your brain fat is DHA, so you simply need this for a healthy brain.
 I like this brand because I don’t taste the capsules at all.

 7.)
 Magnesium Threonate: If you have read the excellent book, The Magnesium Miracle, you know how important magnesium is for your overall health.
 Magnesium Threonate is best for brain health.
 I have also used this pico-ionic form for a couple years.

 8.)
-Lithium Orotate: This trace element helps protect the brain/nervous system.
-We no longer get lithium from our food and water supply, so it can be good to supplement at low doses.
+Lithium Orotate: This trace element can help protect the brain/nervous system.
+Most of us don’t get enough lithium from our food and water supply, so it can be good to supplement at low doses.
 Tim Ferriss mentioned this supplement in his book above and here is a review from a medical doctor on the safety of taking low-dose lithium.

 9.)
 Vitamin D: This is an important supplement for brain health – especially during the winter months.
 It’s a potent antioxidant.
 I have taken these high-dose drops for years.

 10.)
 Alpha Lipoic Acid: This is another powerful antioxidant that helps your body produce glutathione.
 It also binds to heavy metals and can carry them out of your body.
 Studies with rats show that when used together with Acetyl-L-carnitine, the animals did much better on memory tests and had more energy.
 Carnitine is a known “neuronal energizer” and helps detoxify the mitochondria in your brain cells.

 11.)
 Ginko Biloba: Ginko is an antioxidant known to increase cognitive function and memory, particularly for people who are experiencing cognitive decline.
 My reason for taking this is that it provides some relief from EMF headaches through improved blood flow.